 In essence, the NSDP argues that government's social objectives will be best achieved through infrastructure investment in economically sustainable areas with proven development potential.
-Therefore, areas displaying little or no potential for growth should only be provided with the constitutionally mandated minimum levels of services, and the focus of government spending should rather be on the people, i.e. social development spending.
-Social development spending may involve developing labour market intelligence, human resource development, health and social transfers.
-Crucially, this kind of "development spending" is specifically aimed at enabling the South African population, particularly youth located in areas in which they have no hope of finding employment, to gradually gravitate to areas with high economic potential.
+Therefore, areas displaying little or no potential for growth should only be provided with the constitutionally mandated minimum levels of services, and the focus of government spending should rather be on the people, i.e. social development spending which involves developing labor market intelligence, human resource development, health and social transfers.
+This kind of "development spending" is specifically aimed at enabling the South African population, particularly the youth located in areas in which they have no hope of finding employment, to gradually gravitate to areas with high economic potential.
 Emanating from the broad philosophy and actions put forward by the NSDP, five principles are given below:

-- Principle One: Economic growth is the prerequisite for the achievement of other policy objectives such as poverty eradication and equitable development. - Principle Two: Government infrastructure investment- beyond basic service delivery- will be in areas of high development potential or economic growth. - Focusing future settlement and economic development opportunities into activity corridors and nodes adjacent to, or linked to main growth centers. - Rather increase the footprint of existing urban areas through incremental development and densification than to initiate new Greenfield developments far removed from all existing infrastructure and economic activity. - Principle Three: Efforts to address inequalities should focus on people and not places. - Principle Four: Areas with high levels of poverty and high development potential should receive investment beyond basic services to exploit this potential. - Principle Five: Areas with high levels of poverty and low development potential should receive investment to provide basic services as well as social transfers, HRD, and labour market information.
+- Principle one: Economic growth is the prerequisite for the achievement of other policy objectives such as poverty eradication and equitable development. - Principle two: Government infrastructure investment- beyond basic service deliverywill be in areas of high development potential or economic growth. - Focusing future settlement and economic development opportunities into activity corridors and nodes adjacent to, or linked to main growth centers. - Rather increase the footprint of existing urban areas through incremental development and densification than to initiate new Greenfield developments far removed from all existing infrastructure and economic activity. - Principle three: Efforts to address inequalities should focus on people and not places. - Principle four: Areas with high levels of poverty and high development potential should receive investment beyond basic services to exploit this potential. - Principle five: Areas with high levels of poverty and low development potential should receive investment to provide basic services as well as social transfers, HRD, and labour market information.

-By applying and contextualizing the NSDP in the province, the following spatial construct emerges for the Gert Sibande District Municipality from the Mpumalanga Growth and Development Strategy in terms of variations in social need (poverty), economic activity (potential) and environmental sensitivity.
+By applying and contextualizing the NSDP in the province the following spatial construct emerges for the Gert Sibande District Municipality from the Mpumalanga Growth and Development Strategy in terms of variations in social need (poverty), economic activity (potential) and environmental sensitivity.

-1.2.2 NATIONAL GROWTH PATH
+NATIONAL GROWTH PATH

-The new Growth Path provides bold, imperative and effective strategies to create the millions of new jobs of South Africa needs.
-It also lays out a dynamic vision for how we can collectively achieve a more developed, democratic and equitable economy and society over the medium-term, in the context of sustainable growth.

-The shift to a new Growth Path requires the creative and collective efforts of all sections of South African society.
-It requires leadership and strong governance.
-It further takes account of the new opportunities and the strengths available, and the constraints to be overcome.
+The New Growth Path provides bold, imperative and effective strategies to create the millions of new jobs of South Africa needs.
+It also lays out a dynamic vision for how we can collectively achieve a more developed, democratic and equitable economy and society over the medium-term in the context of sustainable growth.
+The shift to a new Growth Path requires the creative and collective efforts of all sections of South African society, leadership and strong governance.
+It further takes account new opportunities and the strengths available and the constraints to be overcome.
 It requires the development of a collective action to change the character of the South African economy and ensure that the benefits are shared more equitably among all people, particularly the poor.

-The following targets have been set nationally, with Mpumalanga Province (including Gert Sibande District Municipality) having to proportionally contribute towards the achievement of these and has done so by initiating projects and programs in line with these drivers, namely:
+The following targets have been set nationally, with Mpumalanga Province having to proportionally contribute towards the achievement of these and has done so by initiating projects and programs in line with these drivers, namely: